A Pear and a Poem

-Today my pear at breakfast was perfect, so very ripe and juicy and scented sweet.
+Today my pear at breakfast was perfect, so very ripe and juicy and sweet-scented.
 And although a pear is just an ordinary thing, still I felt a little spike of pleasure when I spooned it into my mouth along with some yogurt and honey.
 There was pleasure, too, that I had this quiet time to notice the pear and the way the morning light was washing into the room where I sat on the floor with my back up against the wall.
 Without their wooly slippers, my bare feet were getting cold but I stayed there in that moment of pear delight until the whole bowl was licked clean.
 An ordinary pleasure, a simple moment.

-Still, perhaps the most important thing was allowing the pleasure of the moment to fully arise and join into the weave of the day which was just beginning and so full of potential.
-As much as the pear filled my belly, the moment with the pear filled my heart and made me stronger for its pleasure and its beauty and its intimacy.
-So thus fortified in both body and spirit, I clambered up from the floor and set forth into the day, into my "swift, slow; sweet, sour; adazzle, dim" dappled glory of a human life.
+Still, perhaps the most important thing was allowing the pleasure of the moment to fully arise and join into the weave of the day that was just beginning and so full of potential.
+As much as the pear filled my belly, the moment with the pear also filled my heart and made me stronger for its pleasure and its beauty and its intimacy.
+So thus fortified in both body and spirit, I clambered up from the floor and set forth into the day, into my “swift, slow; sweet, sour; adazzle, dim” dappled glory of a human life.

 Glory be to God for dappled things—

 For skies of couple-colour as a brinded cow;

 For rose-moles all in stipple upon trout that swim;